Bryan-Roe-ai/semantic-kernel/README.md

 - Ensure that the environment variables and secrets are correctly referenced in the workflows.
 For example, the `${{ secrets.AZURE_WEBAPP_PUBLISH_PROFILE }}` and `${{ secrets.GITHUB_TOKEN }}` references should be accurate.
 - Review the documentation and examples for the actions used in the workflows.
 For example, refer to the documentation for `azure/webapps-deploy@v2` and `docker/build-push-action@v5.0.0` to ensure they are used correctly.

-### Best Practices for Managing Secrets in GitHub Actions
+### Guidelines for Secret Management in GitHub Actions

 Here are some best practices for managing secrets in GitHub Actions: